anaef/nginx-lws/doc/GettingStarted.md

 This configuration defines a web server with four locations:
 - A root location that serves static content from the `static` subfolder.
 - A `/services/` location that provides the web services implemented in Lua.
-- A `/internal/` location that is only accessible via internal redirects.
+- A `/internal/` location only accessible via internal redirects.
 - A `/lws-monitor/` location that provides read-write access to central LWS characteristics.

 The `/services` location uses the central `lws` directive to enable the LWS handler.
 The directive maps paths to files with main Lua chunks that implement a web service.
-Specifically, the path `/services/{name}` is mapped to the main Lua chunk `/var/www/lws-examples/services/{name}.lua` using variable `$1` which corresponds to the first capture group of the location path, i.e., `(\w+)`.
-Optional extra path information following the service name is provided as path info to the Lua code using variable `$2` which corresponds to the 2nd capture group of the location path, i.e., `(/.*)?`.
+Specifically, the path `/services/{name}` is mapped to the main Lua chunk `/var/www/lws-examples/services/{name}.lua` using variable `$1`, which corresponds to the first capture group of the location path, i.e., `(\w+)`.
+Optional extra path information following the service name is provided as path info to the Lua code using the variable `$2`, which corresponds to the 2nd capture group of the location path, i.e., `(/.*)?`.

 Further used directives include: